virtuozzo/cloudscripting-docs/docs/creating-manifest/basic-configs.md

 - variable *MYSQL_ROOT_PASSWORD* from *sql* node is *DB_MYSQL_ROOT_PASSWORD* in *cp* node
 - variable *IP_ADDRESS* from *memcached* node is *MEMCACHED_IP_ADDRESS* in *cp* node

-###Entry Points
+### Entry Points
 There is an ability to set custom entry points - the button *Open in Browser*, which can be clicked when JPS with type `install` is installed.
 ![open-in-browser.png](/img/open-in-browser.png)

 Entry Points can be set in `startPage` option.
 The default `startPage` value is an installed environment URL (even it hasn't been defined).
 Entry Points can include any general placeholders - which have been defined during environment installation.
+The *startPage* parameter can be specified for any *JPS* type with options as follows:
+- for **type:install** with environment:
+    - the **Open in browser** button is always displayed
+    - the *startPage* parameter can be specified either relative or absolute link to the environment
+- for **type:install** without environment:
+    - the **Open in browser** button is displayed if the *startPage* parameter is specified in the manifest
+    - the *startPage* parameter can be specified with absolute link only
+- for **type:update**
+    - the **Open in browser** button is displayed if the *startPage* parameter is specified in the manifest
+    - the *startPage* parameter can be specified by absolute link or by link relative to the environment

 For example:
 @@@
 ```yaml
 type: install